Microsoft/azure-docs.pt-pt/articles/frontdoor/front-door-backend-pool.md

 ---
-title: Conjuntos de back-ends e back-end no serviço de porta de entrada do Azure | Documentos da Microsoft
+title: Backends and backend pools in Azure Front Door Service | Microsoft Docs
-description: Este artigo descreve os conjuntos de back-ends e back-end são à frente da configuração de porta de entrada.
+description: This article describes what backends and backend pools are in Front Door configuration.
 services: front-door
 documentationcenter: ''
 author: sharad4u